Contact

 Response expectations

 Response timelines depend on inquiry type and completeness.
-The directory operates as a reference resource, not a live dispatch or emergency contact service.
+The provider network operates as a reference resource, not a live dispatch or emergency contact service.
 Concrete repair emergencies involving structural risk, life safety, or imminent hazard should be directed to the licensed contractor of record, local building inspection authority, or, in the case of public infrastructure, the relevant state department of transportation.

 Standard inquiry categories and expected response windows:

-- Listing corrections or data updates — Review initiated within 3 to 5 business days.
+- Provider corrections or data updates — Review initiated within 3 to 5 business days.
 Corrections to contractor name, license status, or service area require verification against a named public licensing board or state contractor database before any change is applied.

 - Research and citation inquiries — Directed to the editorial reference function.
 Responses may reference ACI publications, ICRI technical guidelines, or FHWA documentation as appropriate.
 Substantive technical questions may require up to 10 business days for a complete response.